 - Never serenade or let someone else serenade your date.
 That scene of that guy playing the guitar and singing at you and your date in your mom's basement?
 Do I need to say it, Skippy?
 AWKWARD.
 The worst dates I ever went on involved serenading of some sort.
 It is beyond uncomfortable on the receiving end.
 And I swear if I ever hear about you singing a rock ballad cover of a hymn on a date, I will cut you, Skippy.
 Cut you.

 - Your mom.
 There.
 I said it.
 You are way way WAY too close to your mom.
 You live in her basement.
 She goes on dates with you?!
 NO SKIPPY NOOOOOOO NOOOOOOOOO NOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO!

 If you want to talk about any of this with me in person, Skippy, I would love that!
-I want to buy you a burger at the Purple Turtle or a sandwich at Kneaders.
-Heck, I'll even throw in one of those chocolate-covered strawberries in a to-go box for your mom.
+I want to buy you a burger at the Purple Turtle.
+Heck, I'll even throw in a to-go bag of tater tots for your mom.
 Let's lunch, Skippy.
 I'll make you an embroidery of anything you want.